dhruv-04/library-management-system/README.md

   3) **Interactive Menu** : An interactive menu has been implemented so that the user can use it effectively just like it would have been in a GUI.
   4) **Error Handling** : All the functions that have been implemented, have right error handling mechanism in place in order to prevent any unwanted execution of the program.
   5) **Faker module** : Faker module has been used to provide 50 test data in the database, also a small script created by me has also been used in order to generate another 50 test data (total 100).

+**NOTE** : Lazy import has been used in some places in order to prevent the circular import problem.